A mixture transition distribution modeling for higher-order circular Markov processes

-The finite sample performance of the MLE is investigated using the same parameters used in the numerical examples.
+The finite sample performance of the MLE is investigated using the parameters used in the numerical examples.
 The true model was MTD-AR(2) with a wrapped Cauchy density function as its binding density.
 The parameter vector was chosen as $\bm{\eta} = (a_1, \rho)= (0.3, 0.9)^T$.
 Recall that the mixing weight at lag 2 was $a_2=1-a_1=0.7$.
 The direction of the dependency parameter vector $q$ was set as $(1, 1)$, $(1, -1)$, $(-1, 1)$, and $(-1, -1)$.
-We drew a time series with length $n \in \{250, 500, 1000\}$ from the MTD-AR(2) processes for the parameters given above.
+We drew a time series with length $n \in \{100, 250, 500\}$ from the MTD-AR(2) processes for the parameters given above.

 First, we investigated the consistency and unbiased properties of the MLE for correctly specified cases, assuming that the autoregressive order of two with the true binding density $g$ was known in advance.
 The simulations were conducted with 1000 repetitions, and we calculated the average and the root mean squared error (RMSE) of the estimates.
-Table~\ref{tab1} summarized the simulation results for the correctly specified case with known binding density $g$ and autoregressive order $p$.
-From Table~\ref{tab1}, as $n$ increases, the RMSE decreases for all cases, which indicates the consistency results of the MLE.
-This was also confirmed that the bias of estimation decreases as $n$ increases.
-The RMSEs for $\bm{q} =(1,1)$ and $(-1,1)$ have larger values than those with $\bm{q} =(1,-1)$ and $(-1,-1)$.
-This is because the spectral density of the former case has higher peaks than that of the latter, as the larger area of the spectral density function yields larger variability in parameter estimation.
+Table~\ref{tab1} summarizes the simulation results for the correctly specified case with known binding density $g$ and autoregressive order $p$.
+Table~\ref{tab1} shows that as $n$ increases, the RMSE decreases for all cases, indicating the consistency of the MLE.
+It was also confirmed that the estimation bias decreases as $n$ increases.
+We saw that the RMSEs of $\hat{a}_1$ with $\bm{q}=(1,1), (-1, 1)$ had larger values than those with $\bm{q}=(1,-1), (-1, -1)$.